terran6/terra-vesting/README.md

 ## Delayed Vesting Account

 In a delayed vesting account, vesting tokens will be fully vested when the end time is reached.
 In the below example, 1,000,000 uLUNA begin vesting at the genesis block.
-These funds remain locked until 1654041600 Unix time (June 1, 2022 12:00:00 AM), when the full amount of 1,000,000 LUNA is then vested.
+These funds remain locked until 1654041600 Unix time (June 1, 2022 12:00:00 AM), when the full amount of 1,000,000 uLUNA is then vested.

 ```json
 {